 Productivity is defined as the quantity of output produced by one unit of production input in a unit of time.
 For example, certain equipment can produce 10 tons of output per hour.
 Or, if a worker produces in an hour an output of 2 units with a price of $10 per unit, then the economic value of that worker’s productivity is $20.

 In a normal system, one might expect that if productive output is increasing, then labor participates in that increase by some measure.

 Indeed, up until 1973, labor benefited in lock step with productivity gains.
 Between 1948 and 1973, productivity increased 96.7% and hourly compensation increased 91.3%.

 But in 1973, that connection broke.
-Suddenly and ever since a 72.2% gain in productivity only engendered a 9.2% compensation gain.
-This trend has continued and has become increasingly exacerbated, with labor never able to gain traction even for short spurts.
+Suddenly and ever since a 140% gain in productivity only engendered an 18% compensation gain.
+Until recently this trend has continued and has become increasingly exacerbated, with labor never able to gain traction even for short spurts.